psy-guy/RitaBot/README.md

 * Scroll down to the manual deploy section, and select the **Master** branch.
 Click deploy branch, and wait for the successfully deployed message.

 * Go to the **Resources** tab and look for the addons section.
 Search 'Postgres', and add a 'Hobby Dev - Free' version of Heroku Postgres.
 This will be automatically attached as your bot's database.
 * Go to the **Settings** tab.
-Click to reveal Config Variables, then add then add the following:
+Click to reveal Config Variables, then add the following:
   * **KEY:** =  DISCORD_TOKEN
     * **Value:** = Your discord bot's token that you copied earlier.
   * **KEY:** =  NODE_MODULES_CACHE